zhan9san/amazon-bedrock-agentcore-samples/02-use-cases/AWS-operations-agent/okta-auth/OKTA-OPENID-PKCE-SETUP.md

    ```
 5. **Save** the application and note the **Client ID**
 ```
-Confirm you are added under Assignment
+Confirm you are added under Assignments in your aws-support-agent-client application
 ```

-### 2. Configure API Scopes
+### 2a.
+Configure API Scopes and Policies

 1. **Navigate to**: Security → API → Authorization Servers → default
 2. **Verify scopes exist**: